Stress Weight Loss is a common problem that people face. While it’s not easy to manage, there are ways to make the process easier.

 - Feel like there isn’t enough room in your stomach for any more food or water

-These symptoms can lead to weight loss, even if you’re eating the same amount of food as you usually do.
+These symptoms can lead to weight loss, even if you eat the same food as usual.